21

 2

 • $\begingroup$ The only reason it'd want flesh is to try and imitate judgment day from the bible.
 So it's definitely a tricky one for me because you are absolutely right!
 I really do like this biocomputing solution.
 The sentient supercomputer is sealed away deep underground so nothing was able to get in until a group of survivors found it.
 Awesome response Jacob.
-Thank you. $\endgroup$ Dec 17, 2016 at 18:04
+Thank you. $\endgroup$ Commented Dec 17, 2016 at 18:04

 • $\begingroup$ Yes - on a perfectly practical sense, it's a bit like the question of why no animal preys on cats.
-Yes, you can eat a cat, but they're very spiky and tricky to catch and really, you'd be much better off just catching a rabbit. $\endgroup$ Dec 19, 2016 at 13:44
+Yes, you can eat a cat, but they're very spiky and tricky to catch and really, you'd be much better off just catching a rabbit. $\endgroup$ Commented Dec 19, 2016 at 13:44

 6